What is Community Property in Texas?

 Many people are anxious to know how much marital property they are going to be able to walk away with after a Texas divorce.
 As background, everything acquired during marriage is community property; regardless of whose name is on the item in question.
 What that means is that the item belongs one hundred percent to you and one hundred percent to your spouse.
 A court will seek to make a just and right division, how a court divides property is the subject of a separate article that can be found here: "Dividing Property in a Texas Divorce, Is it Just and Right?".
 What I want to address is the benefit or harm that could be caused in excessively fighting over certain property in a divorce.

-some things are worth fighting over, your spouse shouldn't be able to take certain things from you and sometimes 50/50 just isn't fair.
+Some things are worth fighting over, your spouse shouldn't be able to take certain things from you and sometimes 50/50 just isn't fair.

-That foregoing in the previous section being said, some things are definitely worth fighting for.
+The foregoing in the previous section being said, some things are definitely worth fighting for.
 There are many instances where one spouse claims that something is community property and subject to division during a Texas divorce when it is certainly not.
 Sometimes they know they are making a baseless claim and sometimes they don't.
 Regardless, anything that is not community property is separate property.
 The presumption is that everything is community property unless proven by clear and convincing evidence otherwise.
 Separate property is anything that was acquired by gift, devise, or prior to marriage.
 Certain personal injury settlements can also be considered separate property if they are not for lost wages.
 If you have an item that is important to you that falls into one of the categories above then it may just be worth fighting over.
 The Law Office of Chad Zubi will fight to help you overcome the community property presumption.

 Other than separate property claims there is another situation where fighting over property may be appropriate.
-According to the Texas Family Code a Texas court is required to divide the community estate in a manner that is just and right.
+According to the Texas Family Code, a Texas court is required to divide the community estate in a manner that is just and right.
 The Family Code doesn't say that the estate is always to be divided equally.
 Sometimes a judge will divide property in a disproportionate manner for a variety of different reasons.
 One of the reasons for a disproportionate division of the estate is fault in the breakup of the marriage.
 Did your spouse commit adultery?
 Were they cruel and abusive?
 Did they abuse alcohol and drugs?
 All of those things and others can lead a judge to believe that a larger share of the community estate should go to one souse over the other.
 Other factors that could cause a judge to believe one spouse should get more than the other include: Does one spouse earn far more than the other?
 Does one spouse have a much higher level of education than the other causing that more highly educated spouse to have a higher earning capacity after the divorce?
 Does one spouse have a disability?
 There are several different reasons for a disproportionate share of the marital estate to go to one spouse instead of the other.
 A judge could consider: who is going to recover from the divorce the fastest and easiest?
 You may have certain reasons why you believe you should get more out of your Texas divorce.
 The Law Office of Chad Zubi will fight tooth and nail to get you what you deserve.
 Whether it is proving an item or items are separate property or showing that you should get more than your spouse.
-Call today to schedule a no obligation free consultation with this Houston, Texas divorce and family law attorney.
+Call today to schedule a free consultation with Chad Zubi a Houston, Texas divorce and family law attorney.